Which Paints are Truly Safe?

 7. Dunn Edwards

-Spartazero is zero-VOC with zero-VOC pigments.
+Spartazero is another acrylic paint that is zero-VOC (pigments included).
 Their Everest is also no-VOC and has a HPD that reveals all ingredients.

 They are free of alkylphenol ethoxylates (APEs) and the mildewcide/preservative is a isothiazolinone.